-Guidance Counselor Gift Ban
+School Counselor Gift Ban

-Guidance counselors are prohibited from intentionally soliciting or accepting any gift from a prohibited source or any gift that would be in violation of any federal or State statute or rule.
-For guidance counselors, a prohibited source is any person who is (1) employed by an institution of higher education, or (2) an agent or spouse of or an immediate family member living with a person employed by an institution of higher education.
+School counselors are prohibited from intentionally soliciting or accepting any gift from a prohibited source or any gift that would be in violation of any federal or State statute or rule.
+For school counselors, a prohibited source is any person who is (1) employed by an institution of higher education, or (2) an agent or spouse of or an immediate family member living with a person employed by an institution of higher education.
 This prohibition does not apply to:

 - 1. Opportunities, benefits, and services available on the same conditions as for the general public. - 2.
-Anything for which the guidance counselor pays market value. - 3.
+Anything for which the school counselor pays market value. - 3.
 A gift from a relative. - 4.
-Anything provided by an individual on the basis of a personal friendship, unless the guidance counselor believes that it was provided due to the official position or employment of the guidance counselor and not due to the personal friendship.
-In determining whether a gift is provided on the basis of personal friendship, the guidance counselor must consider the circumstances in which the gift was offered, including any of the following: - a.
-The history of the relationship between the individual giving the gift and the guidance counselor, including any previous exchange of gifts between those individuals. - b.
-Whether, to the actual knowledge of the guidance counselor, the individual who gave the gift personally paid for the gift or sought a tax deduction or business reimbursement for the gift. - c.
-Whether, to the actual knowledge of the guidance counselor, the individual who gave the gift also, at the same time, gave the same or a similar gift to other school district employees. - 5.
-Bequests, inheritances, or other transfers at death. - 6.
+Anything provided by an individual on the basis of a personal friendship, unless the school counselor believes that it was provided due to the official position or employment of the school counselor and not due to the personal friendship.
+In determining whether a gift is provided on the basis of personal friendship, the school counselor must consider the circumstances in which the gift was offered, including any of the following: - a.
+The history of the relationship between the individual giving the gift and the school counselor, including any previous exchange of gifts between those individuals. - b.
+Whether, to the actual knowledge of the school counselor, the individual who gave the gift personally paid for the gift or sought a tax deduction or business reimbursement for the gift. - c.
+Whether, to the actual knowledge of the school counselor, the individual who gave the gift also, at the same time, gave the same or a similar gift to other school district employees. - 5.
+Beguests, inheritances, or other transfers at death. - 6.
 Any item(s) during any calendar year having a cumulative total value of less than \$100. - 7.
-Promotional materials, including, but not limited to, pens, pencils, banners, posters, and pennants.
+Promotional materials, including, but not limited to, pens, pencils, banners, posters, and pennants. - 8.
+Travel, lodging, food, and beverage costs incurred by the school counselor and paid by an institution of higher education for attendance by the school counselor of an educational or military program at the institution of higher education.

-A guidance counselor does not violate this prohibition if he or she promptly returns the gift to the prohibited source or donates the gift or an amount equal to its value to a 501(c)(3) tax-exempt charity.
+A school counselor does not violate this prohibition if he or she promptly returns the gift to the prohibited source or donates the gift or an amount equal to its value to a 501(c)(3) tax-exempt charity.